 by Dr. C.H.
 Weaver M.D.
 4/2020

-The investigational KRAS G12C inhibitor drug MRTX849 yielded clinical responses in patients with non-small cell lung cancer (NSCLC) and colorectal cancer harboring KRAS G12C mutations, according the results of a from a phase I clinical trial published by Dana-Farber Cancer Institute researchers.
-(1)
+The investigational KRAS G12C inhibitor drug Adagrasib (MRTX849) yielded clinical responses in patients with non-small cell lung cancer (NSCLC) and colorectal cancer, and other solid tumors harboring KRAS G12C mutations, according the results of a from the phase I - II Krystal clinical trials.
+(1,3,4)

 RAS is an oncogene —a gene that encodes proteins that function as switches to turn on various genes for cell growth and division.
 Mutations in the RAS genes result in permanently “turned on” switches that in turn result in uninhibited cell division, which can lead to cancer.
 There are three types of RAS oncogenes, designated NRAS, GRAS, and KRAS.
 Although mutations in all three can cause cancer.

 KRAS mutations are the most common oncogenic alteration in all of human cancers and there are currently no effective treatments available for patients with KRAS-mutant cancers.
-KRAS cancer driving mutation are present in NSCLC adenocarcinomas, colorectal cancers as well as smaller percentages of several other difficult-to-treat cancers.
+KRAS cancer driving mutation are present in 14% of NSCLC adenocarcinomas, 4% of colorectal cancers, 2% of pancreatic cancers as well as smaller percentages of several other difficult-to-treat cancers.

 Over the last several years the clinical successes of genotype-directed therapy for patients with EGFR-mutated and ALK-rearranged lung cancers has been impressive.
 KRAS-mutant lung cancer however is much more common, and it finally appears as though researchers are zeroing in on its treatment with precision medicines.
 In addition to MRTX849 another medication in development, AMG510 also appears promising for targeting KRAS mutations.
 If the early findings with MRTX849 hold true doctors may finally have a treatment for this difficult to treat genetically driven cancer.